scotthamilton77/atlas-mcp-server/examples/portfolio-website/prompt.md

-Create an extensive task structure using Atlas tools to fully implement the following specification:
+Create an extensive task structure using Atlas tools to fully implement the following specification; write out all milestones, tasks, and subtasks required:

 # Modern Developer Portfolio Requirements for Casey Hand